-On January 23, 2004, Helmut Newton pulled out of a car park at the Chateau Marmont hotel just off Sunset Boulevard, Los Angeles.
+On January 23rd, 2004, Helmut Newton pulled out of a car park at the Chateau Marmont hotel just off Sunset Boulevard, Los Angeles.
 A moment later his Cadillac accelerated and crashed into a wall, taking the life of the 83-year-old photographer.
 Now, back in his birthplace of Berlin, the renowned photography gallery Camerawork has put together a small exhibition in memory of Newton, as a way of saying goodbye.

 This, perhaps, is not so surprising considering that he was born in Berlin in the pre-Nazi period of the Weimar Republic, when erotic tableaux had entered the art world through the permissive atmosphere of a decadent post-war society without bearings.
 In fact, Newton’s German roots remained an integral basis of his works: “The point of my photography has always been to challenge myself, to go a little further than my Germanic discipline would traditionally permit me to.
 The nudes and bondage shots were my way of going beyond my own bounds.”

 And in 21st Century Berlin, a gallery hidden in a peaceful courtyard off the busy Kantstrasse has dedicated itself to the art of photography.
 Since its founding five years ago, Camerawork has paid homage to the origins of photography in the tradition of Alfred Stieglitz, legendary publisher of the magazine “Camerawork” in the 1920s.
 Classical photographers such as Irving Penn and Andre Kertesz have been exhibited alongside stars of the recent past, including Richard Avedon, Herb Ritts, Rankin, and of course, Newton, who’s portfolios “Arielle” and “Classics” were published in conjunction with the gallery.